Angeline Varona Flaunts Flawless Physique In Ruched Bikini

-Angeline Varona shared another tantalizing update with her 2.6 million Instagram followers.
+On September 20, Angeline Varona shared another tantalizing update with her 2.6 million Instagram followers.
 The Latina took to the popular photo-sharing app to show off her enviable curves in a skimpy two-piece swimsuit.

 In the video, Angeline was seen flaunting her insane figure poolside.
 While she did not add a geotag in the post, she added hashtags that indicated where she was.
 Avid followers of the model know that she has been spending quite some time in Acapulco.